llvm/llvm-project/lldb/docs/use/tutorial.rst

 The ``help`` output for a command will tell you if it is "raw" or not, so you know what to expect.
-The one thing you have to watch out for is that since raw commands still can have options, if your command string has dashes in it, you'll have to indicate these are not option markers by putting ``--`` after the command name, but before your command string.
+The one thing you have to watch out for is that since raw commands still can have options, if your command string has dashes in it, you will have to indicate these are not option markers by putting ``--`` after the command name, but before your command string.

 lldb also has a built-in Python interpreter, which is accessible by the